 Then there’s also the stock-based strategies.
 Of course, there’s the buying just long stock or the covered call, or protective put, sometimes known as the

-married put, along with the collar trade.
+married put, along with the collar trade (or collar strategy).
 Those different strategies can be very powerful and involve owning the equity itself.

 direction.
 Actually, a couple of those on there can take advantage of a stagnant trend as well.
 If you know a stock’s going to go up or sideways or maybe